jafaryor/algorithms-and-data-structures/src/problems/dynamic-connectivity/readme.md

 ![quick-find-union](./../images/quick-find-union.png)

-Representing  sites  as _nodes_ (labeled circles) and links as arrows from one node to an-other gives a graphical representation of the data structure that makes it relatively easy to  understand  the  operation  of  the  algorithm.
+Representing  sites  as _nodes_ (labeled circles) and links as arrows from one node to another gives a graphical representation of the data structure that makes it relatively easy to  understand  the  operation  of  the  algorithm.
 The  resulting  structures  are _trees_—in technical  terms.

 The quick-union algorithm would seem to be faster than the quick-find algorithm, because it does not have to go through the entire array for each input pair.